Qustodio: setup walkthrough

 - YouTube videos watched (in-app monitoring).

-- SMS on Android (not iOS).
+- SMS and calls on Android (not iOS).

 Limitations